qmk/qmk_firmware/keyboards/kradoindustries/promenade/keymaps/default/readme.md

-# The default_2x2u keymap for Boardwalk
+# The default keymap for Promenade